Lucgril/Masaccio/README.md

 * IoT Spring Server
 * Administrator Dashboard

-For building these projects it requires following tools.
+For building these projects it requires tools and technologies written above.
 Please refer README.md files of individual projects for more details.

 Use below command to build all projects.